dineshmohan24102004/19CS403_JAVA/Module-06/DAY-5/README.md

 # Ex.No:6(E)  MULTIPLE INHERITANCE

 ## AIM:
-To write a Java program using multiple inheritance through interfaces to read student details and marks, calculate the average, and display the mark sheet.
+To implement a Java program that demonstrates hierarchical inheritance and the use of constructors in a parent class (Animal) and its child classes (Dog and Cat).

 ## ALGORITHM :

-1. Start the program.
-2. Create interface Student:
-a.
-Declare methods to read name and rollno.
-3. Create interface Studentdet:
-a.
-Declare a method to read marks of 6 subjects and calculate the average.
+1.Start.

+2.Create a base class Animal with a constructor that prints "Animal is the Base Class".

-b.
-Create a class Studentdetails that implements both interfaces:
+3.Create a class Dog that extends Animal:

-c.
-Define variables for name, roll number, marks array, and average.
-4. Implement all methods from the interfaces.
-a.
-Create a display() method to show student details and average.
-5. In main() method:
+4.Call super() in its constructor to invoke the Animal constructor.

+5.Print "Dog is the Derived Class of Animal".

+6.Create another class Cat that also extends Animal:

+7.Call super() in its constructor to invoke the Animal constructor.

+8.Print "Cat is the Derived Class of Animal".

+9.In the main method:

+Create an object of Dog, which invokes both the Animal and Dog constructors.

-a.
-Create an object of Studentdetails.
+Create an object of Cat, which invokes both the Animal and Cat constructors.

-b.
-Call the methods to get input and display results.
-6. End the program.
+10.End.

 ## PROGRAM:
  ```
 /*
 Program to implement a Multiple Inheritance
-Developed by:
+Developed by: Dinesh M
-RegisterNumber:
+RegisterNumber:  212222040039

+class Animal {

+    public Animal() {
+        System.out.println("Animal is the Base Class");
+    }
+}

+class Dog extends Animal {

+    public Dog() {
+        super();
+        System.out.println("Dog is the Derived Class of Animal");
+    }
+}
+class Cat extends Animal {
+    public Cat() {
+        super();
+        System.out.println("Cat is the Derived Class of Animal");
+    }
+}

+public class Main {
+    public static void main(String[] args) {
+        Dog dog = new Dog();
+        Cat cat = new Cat();
+    }
+}

 */
 ```

-## Sourcecode.java: